placekit/autocomplete-js/README.md

 You have full control over the input element as PlaceKit Autocomplete doesn't style nor alter it by default.
 We still provide a style that you can apply by adding the `.pka-input` class to your input element.

-Colors, border-radius, font and overall scale (in `rem`) are accessible over variables:
+Colors, border-radius, font and overall scale (in `rem`) and even icons are accessible over variables:

 ```css
 :root {